britram/rains-prototype/draft-trammell-rains-protocol.md

 name, object-type) pair that should be between the two values given in the range but is not is asserted to not exist.
-Lexicographic sorting is done on subject names by ordering Unicode codepoints in ascending order; ordering on object types is done via their code values in the symbol table in {{cbor- symtab}}.
+Lexicographic sorting is done on subject names by ordering Unicode codepoints in ascending order; ordering on object types is done via their code values in {{cbor-object}} in ascending order

 The shard-range value MUST be a four element array of (subject-name A, object- type A, subject-name B, object type B) where A does not necessarily need to